 special education day school.

-Pygmalion is authorized by the Virginia Board of Education to serve children (from surrounding, public schools) identified as having an emotional disability, a specific learning disability, an intellectual disability, or other health impairments.
+Pygmalion is authorized by the Virginia Board of Education to serve children (from the surrounding public schools) identified as having a developmental delay, autism spectrum disorder, an emotional disability, a specific learning disability, an intellectual disability, or other health impairments.

 History of the School

-The school was founded as an essential supplemental support to People Places’ treatment foster care program in Staunton.
-When the Handicapped Children Act of 1975 was signed into federal law, many local public school systems continued to refuse these children citing behaviors severe enough to warrant placement outside a public school setting.
-To fill this need, the Pygmalion school was created.
+Pygmalion School was founded in 1976, as an essential support to People Places treatment foster care program in Staunton, VA.
+When the Handicapped Children Act of 1975 was signed into federal law, many public school divisions refused children with significant learning needs, citing behaviors that were severe or that interfered with their learning in a public school setting, and thus warranted an outside placement.
+To fill this need, Pygmalion School was created.

-Today, public school systems in the surrounding areas refer students to Pygmalion although these students generally do not reside in therapeutic foster homes.
-Pygmalion continues to provide an alternative educational placement for students who cannot function successfully in a public school setting, but deserve to receive an education in a caring environment.
+Today, public school systems in the surrounding area refer students to Pygmalion School, although these students generally do not reside in therapeutic foster homes.
+Pygmalion School continues to provide an alternative educational placement for students who need more intensive and personalized instruction.
+Our goal is for students to come to Pygmalion to learn the skills necessary to integrate back into a lesser restrictive, public school setting, and to collaborate with the public schools to ease the transition back to that environment.

 Philosophy of the School